ahatherly/pocketmoneytracker/README.md

 The children can also be given logins, and they can use these to view their balance and transactions, and they can even update their own profile picture!

+This software is open source under the Apache 2.0 license.

 Installation
 ============